 Identifying your goals involves answering a few basic questions about your intended colony size and function.
 For example, do you want the colony to supply a steady stream of feeders?
 If so, how many and how often?
 Do you just want a big colony without concern for feeders?
 If so, how big do you want it to be?
 And importantly, when do you want it to be that big?
 Is next year OK or do you want it sooner?

 The first step toward finding an answer is determining your needs and expectations.
 From there it’s easy to figure out the number of Dubia roaches you need to start a colony that will do what you want, when you want.
 So decide on a goal.
 From there we can use Dubia roach reproductive physiology to calculate a starting point.
 It’s a sort of “reverse engineering” approach to building a colony, if you will.
-It’s a rough estimate, but the numbers work.
+The estimate is rough, but the numbers work.
 The rest is in the implementation.

 Let’s start with the basics: